GildasTaliah/TaliahMscThesis/README.md

 ## Usage
 To replicate the analysis or explore the code, follow these steps:
 1. Clone or download this repository to your local machine.
-2. Open the `Code.Rmd` file in RStudio or any compatible R environment.
+2. Open the `RCode.Rmd` file in RStudio or any compatible R environment.
 3. Ensure that the necessary R packages mentioned in the Rmd file are installed.
 4. Run the code chunks sequentially to reproduce the analysis and results.
 5. Feel free to modify the code or experiment with different datasets as needed.